WeiXiongUST/LMFlow_RAFT_Dev/README.md

 chmod u+x Address_of_script
 ```

 If you want to develop the code by yourself, you can visit ./src/lmflow/pipeline/raft_aligner.py.
+Moreover, you should setup your wandb account first before runing any tuning scripts.

 ### Prepare Dataset
 We have prepared the HH-RLHF dataset and preprocess it into SFT, RM, and RLHF datasets.
 You can download them by running